1

 • LUXON_SERVER_ENABLE_PLUGINS (default: OFF): Enables plugin system

-• LUXON_SERVER_HOOKPOINTS (default: OFF): Useful when linking LuxonServer as a library, allows hooking into some parts of the server via ServerManager::hookpoints (see hookpoints.hpp)
+• LUXON_SERVER_HOOKPOINTS (default: OFF, forced ON if full FFI is exposed): Useful when linking LuxonServer as a library, allows hooking into some parts of the server via ServerManager::hookpoints (see hookpoints.hpp)

-• LUXON_USE_EMBED_RESOURCE (default: OFF except on Windows): Uses the embedresource library for binary embedding instead of inline assembly
+• LUXON_USE_EMBED_RESOURCE (default: OFF except on MSVC and WebAssembly): Uses the embedresource library for binary embedding instead of inline assembly

 • LUXON_SERVER_TRACY (default: OFF): Links and enables Tracy client